faulknerpearce/goalfi/README.md

 # Goalfi 🏁
-An web3 application designed to motivate goal completion.
+## A web3 application designed to motivate users to compete to complete their goals.

 ![Alt text](client/images/goalfi.png)